bertmelis/bertmelis.github.io/_posts/2022-12-19-1-Containerized-Nginx-and-Letsencrypt.md

 - Automatic renewal of certificates using a systemd timer

 Prerequisites:
 - A container engine like Podman or Docker.
-I'm using Podman on a RHEL system (with SELinux enforced)
+I'm using Podman on an RHEL system (with SELinux enforced)
 - Podman-compose or docker-compose

-Port forwarding and firewall management are out of scope of this guide.
+Port forwarding and firewall management are out of the scope of this guide.
 For HTTP3 you will need to open port 80/TCP (only to redirect to port 443) and port 443 (UDP and TCP).

 ## HTTP3 and Nginx

 [HTTP3](https://en.wikipedia.org/wiki/HTTP/3) may be officially released as a standard, in Nginx it has not yet made it into the stable release.
 Nginx does, however, have the code ready for those brave enough to try.
 And we sure are brave, aren't we?

 F5, the company behind Nginx even provides a ready-to-use Dockerfile so you can build Nginx yourself.
-This also comes handy of you want to add your own modules.
+This also comes in handy if you want to add your own modules.

 The source of the `Containerfile` is found on the Nginx website: [https://www.nginx.com/blog/our-roadmap-quic-http-3-support-nginx/](https://www.nginx.com/blog/our-roadmap-quic-http-3-support-nginx/)